fargolo/vk/README.md

 This is the vk application for assessment of speech measures.
 Current text data was taken from TED talks transcripts.
 Current version supports two measures: emanctic coherence (Through LSA) and phoneme similarity([Eric Malmi repo](https://github.com/ekQ/raplysaattori)).

-The project is currently frozen due to:
+The project is currently on hold.
-* Lack of interest from my potential clients.
-* My Ph.D. changing man subject.

 ### How do I get set up? ###